 1. Find ways to accelerate savings

-While saving early is always a great mantra to follow, what happens if you're 45 and that, "saving-early" window is already behind you?
-O'Leary recommends considering a Roth 401k or IRA, which provide tax deferred savings and tax free withdrawals.
+While saving early is always a great mantra to follow, what happens if you're 45 and the "saving-early" window is already behind you?
+O'Leary recommends considering a Roth 401(k) or IRA, which provide tax-deferred savings and tax-free withdrawals.

 While there are some income limits to a Roth account, she says, it's certainly worth considering for at least a portion of retirement savings.

 O'Leary also suggests accelerating savings at age 50+, once major expenses such as a child's college tuition are behind you.
 "These are peak earning years with fewer expenses.
-We need to take advantage of them."
+We need to take advantage of them," she says.

 2. Think long-term

 It's important to think long-term, says O'Leary, and not just into the first few years of retirement.
 Women need to create a plan extending well into their later years.

 O'Leary has two suggestions for long-term saving and investing.
 The first is married women should take an active role in their family's finances, and insist on meeting with the family financial advisor at least annually.

 The second is to have a comprehensive wealth plan that addresses the key risks in retirement.